Combining the best in classroom, laboratory and experiential learning under the direction of a world class faculty, right in the heart of Boston.

 Scores may be submitted directly to PharmCAS (use PCAT score code 104)

-Bachelor’s degree (in any field/major) must be completed no later than summer 2022
+Bachelor’s degree (in any field/major) must be completed no later than summer prior to matriculation

-Preferred completion by spring of 2022, with allowance for some coursework in summer of 2022
+Preferred completion by spring semester prior to matriculation, with allowance for some coursework in summer

 Students may apply while coursework is in progress